greenelab/czi-seed-rfa/manuscript.md

-from scRNA-seq data using tagged-end end protocols (e.g. 10x Chromium, drop-Seq, inDrop, etc.) have no mechanism for accounting for reads mapping between multiple genes in the resulting quantification estimates.
-This reduces quantification accuracy, and leads to fundamental and systematic baises in gene expression estimates **Cite new alevin pre-print**.
+from scRNA-seq data using tagged-end end protocols (e.g. 10x Chromium, drop-Seq, inDrop, etc.) have no mechanism for accounting for reads mapping between multiple genes in the resulting quantification estimates, and therefore such reads are typically removed **CORRECT?**.
+This reduces quantification accuracy, and leads to systematic biases in gene expression estimates that correlate problematically with the size of gene families and gene function **Cite new alevin pre-print**.
 We have recently developed a novel approach for quantification from tagged-end data that accounts for reads mapping to multiple genomic loci (~15-25% of the reads in a typical experiment) in a principled and consistent way.
 We propose to expand